catswe/KANditioned/README.md

 ## Roadmap (more like TODO list XD)
 - ~~Use F.embedding_bag~~
+- ~~Add CSR sparse-dense matmul implementation~~
-- Add support for sparse matmul with various sparse storage formats
+- Check out other sparse storage formats for sparse matmul
 - Add support for index select with lerp implementation and investigate index_add
 - Update doc for variant and other new parameters introduced
 - Support sparse gradients